turner-renderer/turner/README.md

 ## Algorithm Implementations from Scratch

-The following algorithm have been implemented from scratch.
+The following algorithms have been implemented from scratch.
 While most are not that complicated it is good practice and gives a nice overview of all things required for rendering.